Concept by Tina Thomas. Source code written by Niek van Suchtelen and Jerry Wilhite

 Lt.
 Nick Carpenter was shot down during his second WestPac deployment while flying a night mission on 24 June 1968 - targeting the Kim Ma water interdiction point near Vinh, North Vietnam.
 Other planes in the area witnessed 'AAA' fire in the area and then a "fireball" which was thought to be his A-6A exploding.
 Carpenter did not survive the war, and his remains were only returned by the North Vietnamese to the U.S. on 13 September 1990, and identified on 27 March of the following year.

-In an after-war interview, Richard Slaasted told Kelly's brother that the area around Patterson contained villages and numerous trucks.
-The correct coordinates of Patterson's last known location and the crash site have not survived in the official records, but (established from U.S. eyewitness reports) we know that he was within one mile of McDaniel - or even closer to the crash site (Carpenter), in a U-shaped valley (Carpenter), and in the vicinity of villages and truck-worthy roads (Slaasted).
+In an after-war interview, Richard Slaasted told Kelly's brother that the area around Patterson contained villages and a truck-worthy road.
+The correct coordinates of Patterson's last known location and the crash site have not survived in the official records, but (established from U.S. eyewitness reports) we know that he was within one mile of McDaniel - or even closer to the crash site (Carpenter), in a U-shaped valley (Carpenter), and in the vicinity of villages and a truck-worthy road (Slaasted).

 Click Here To Read The Communications Document Reviewing 'Combat SAR Activities' on May 21, 1967